idexio/idex-contracts-ikon/README.md

 In Ikon, wallet exit withdrawals via Exchange’s `withdrawExit` close any open positions and return the remaining USDC quote balance to the wallet.
 In order to support offline operation, exit withdrawals must execute deterministically in contract logic without the user supplying counterparty positions for closure.
 To achieve this behavior, all positions liquidated in an exit withdrawal are acquired by a designated exit fund wallet.
 The exit fund does not have any margin requirements, which maximizes the range of positions it can acquire, and is excluded from a number of exchange activities.
 See [offline operation](#offline-operation) for details.

-**Importantly, in order to ensure the solvency of the system, the exit value of positions is different from their order book or index price value.** During exit withdrawals, positions are acquired by the exit fund at the worse of the position’s entry price or current index price, but not below the bankruptcy price of the wallet.
-As a result, it is possible for a wallet with a negative total account value due to unrealized losses to receive zero USDC during a `withdrawExit`.
+**Importantly, in order to ensure the solvency of the system, the exit value of positions differs from their order book or index price values.** During exit withdrawals, positions are acquired by the exit fund at the exit price or bankruptcy price.
+The exit price of a position is the worse of the entry price or current index price, and the exit account value is the total value of a wallet using exit pricing.
+Exit pricing is used if the exit account value of a wallet is positive, otherwise bankruptcy pricing is used.
+As a result, wallets with a negative exit account value due to unrealized losses receive zero USDC during a `withdrawExit`.
 Wallet positions are still closed in this scenario.
 Exchange includes `loadQuoteQuantityAvailableForExitWithdrawal` to query the exit value of a wallet before exiting or calling `withdrawExit`.

-**Wallets that exit during normal online exchange operation are proactively liquidated at the exit value by IDEX’s off-chain systems.** In this case, the exited wallet’s positions are [acquired by the insurance fund](#wallet-exited) or [deleveraged](#exit-acquisition-wallet-exited), but the result to the wallet holder is the same.
+**Wallets that exit during normal online exchange operation are proactively liquidated at the exit price or bankruptcy price by IDEX’s off-chain systems.** In this case, the exited wallet’s positions are [acquired by the insurance fund](#wallet-exited) or [deleveraged](#exit-acquisition-wallet-exited), but the result to the wallet holder is the same.
 It is still necessary to separately call `withdrawExit` to withdraw the remaining USDC balance of the exited wallet.

 ## Delegated Keys